Comprehensive Analyses of the Neutrino-Process in the Core-collapsing Supernova: Nuclear Abundances by -Process

 As delineated in Section \ref{sec:nu_osc}, the matter potential related to the MSW resonance is determined by the electron density.
 During the explosion, the matter density is changed by the shock propagation, and subsequently the neutrino oscillation probability varies (Figure \ref{shock_prob}) and affects the neutrino reaction rates.
 We refer to this effect here as `shock effect'.

 The $\nu$-process elements are sensitive to the neutrino flavor distribution and luminosity.
 For example, for $E_\nu=15$ MeV, the multiple resonances occur at $t\sim 3 s$ in Figure \ref{shock_prob} \citep{2019AcPPB..50..385K}.
 At $t =3 s$, the neutrino luminosity is about 0.37 times smaller than the initial luminosity (Equation (\ref{lum_yoshi})).
 Then there may happen a competition between the luminosity and flavor change probabilities in the neutrino reaction rate.
 The neutrino luminosity decreases over time, resulting in a decrease in the reaction rates.
 However, a decrease in a CC reaction rate can be partially compensated by the effect of the flavor change to $\nu_e$ caused by the shock propagation.
+Hereafter we adopt the KCK19 hydrodynamics for the forthcoming results.